kaiogotyacode/kaiogotyacode/README.md

 ℹ About me

 <div align="justify">
-As a Full Stack Developer at an enterprise software management company, I leverage my expertise to enhance the User Experience, positively impacting over a thousand clients in the São Paulo region.
-Since early 2022, I've been focusing on .NET Platform (C# ASP.NET) and JavaScript, with a recent emphasis on Angular for upcoming projects.
-I've been dedicated to software development since 2018, tackling algorithms, conducting systems analysis, and designing applications.
+As a Full Stack Developer, I'm focused on enhancing User Experience, ensuring quality code and performance.
+Since 2022, I've been impacting positively thousands of clients in the São Paulo region.
+Specialized in the .NET (C#), JavaScript and SQL, with a recent emphasis on React, Python and TypeScript.

 </div>